flyteorg/flytesnacks/docs/getting_started/creating_a_flyte_project.md

 (getting_started_creating_a_flyte_project)=

-# Creating a Flyte Project
+# Creating a Flyte project

-## About Flyte Projects
+## About Flyte projects

-[TK - link to repo with project templates]
+A Flyte project is a directory containing workflows, internal Python source code, configuration files, and other artifacts needed to package up your code so that it can be run on a Flyte cluster.

 ## Prerequisites